andrew/ultimate-awesome/README.md

 - [awesome-storage](https://github.com/dalisoft/awesome-storage) - List of awesome cloud storage providers for individuals and family sorted by minimal plan price.
 - [awesome-official-courses](https://github.com/Dionakra/awesome-official-courses) - List of technology related courses which have certificate of completition from their creators.
 - [awesome-vctrs](https://github.com/krlmlr/awesome-vctrs) - A curated list of amazingly awesome R vector classes.
-- [awesome-priceops](https://github.com/priceops/awesome-priceops) - Links to articles, guides and resources related to software pricing and its implementation.  .
 - [awesome-Auto-Parallelism](https://github.com/ConnollyLeon/awesome-Auto-Parallelism) - A baseline repository of Auto-Parallelism in Training Neural Networks.
 - [awesome-developer-first-channels](https://github.com/fmerian/awesome-developer-first-channels) - Hand-picked places to promote your developer-first product.
 - [awesome-mlp-papers](https://github.com/haofanwang/awesome-mlp-papers) - Recent Advances in MLP-based Models (MLP is all you need!).